“Marseille of our Mediterranean”

 D’Eramo noted too that while the visitor can dawdle at Polish, Lithuanian, Ukrainian, Swedish, and Mexican museums, there is no such site consecrated to the history of Chicago’s German community.
 Of course, there is no museum of the British American experience in Chicago either, and for the same reason.
 The ethnic museum is opened in large part to argue the case for a group’s place in the city, and the Germans long since won theirs.
 The German culture didn’t disappear so much as it was adopted as the mainstream Chicago culture, at least in the high arts and intellectual life, business, and popular culture.

-As has been true of most ethnics, the early Polish settlements took root wherever first arrivers landed. in case of Poles, that was the factories and slaughterhouses where Poles found jobs in the industrial basin along the North Branch of the Chicago River, including Goose Island, on the Lower West Side near the Burlington Railroad, the Bridgeport and Back-of-the-Yards neighborhoods on the South Side near the old stock yards, and in South Chicago near the U.S. Steel South Works plant and 88th and Commercial.
+As has been true of most ethnics, the early Polish settlements took root wherever first arrivers landed.
+In the case of most Poles, that was the factories and slaughterhouses in the industrial basin along the North Branch of the Chicago River (including Goose Island), on the Lower West Side near the Burlington Railroad, the Bridgeport and Back-of-the-Yards neighborhoods on the South Side near the old stock yards, and in South Chicago near the U.S. Steel South Works plant and 88th and Commercial.

 The larger aim of all these organizations was to preserve Polish ethnicity against the corrupting influence of the foreigners they now lived among.
 Neighborhood libraries.
 Such as the Julius Slowacki Library in Back of the Yards carried books in the Polish language, as did parish libraries.
 The result by the 1920s, writes Domimic Pacyrga, was “a stable community with a network of interlacing institutions and a high degree of self-awareness.”

 Preserving Polishness came at a cost of acquiring American-ness.
-Polish demand for separate treatment within the Catholic Church (their insistence on Polish priests and parishes, for example) meant they did not influence the larger Chicago church.
-In much the same way, its politicians jealously protected the interests of their own community at expense of other ethnics, which ruled them out of the necessary coalition-making that running a party required.
-Thus, while Polonia produced its share of well-known politicians—Pucinski and Rostenkowski, to name only two—Polish pols never had the influence at City Hall of, say, the Irish.
+Polish demand for separate treatment within the Catholic Church (their insistence on Polish priests and parishes, for example) meant they did not much influence the larger Chicago church.
+In much the same way, its politicians jealously protected the interests of their own community at expense of other ethnics, which ruled them out of the necessary coalition-making that running a city-wide party required.
+Thus, while Polonia produced its share of well-known politicians—Roman Pucinski and Daniel Rostenkowski, to name only two—Polish pols never had the influence at City Hall of, say, the Irish.

 The African Americans

-Black Chicago was populated by immigrants from the states along Highway 51 and the Illinois Central tracks between Chicago and the Mississippi River delta, such places as Arkansas, Louisiana, and, most important, Mississippi.
-In the late forties and early fifties,” explained Nicholas Lemann in The Promised Land. “blacks still sometimes call the South Side "North Mississippi."
+Black Chicago was populated by immigrants from the states along Highway 51 and the Illinois Central tracks between Chicago and the Mississippi River delta in Arkansas, Louisiana, and, most importantly, Mississippi.
+In the late forties and early fifties, explained Nicholas Lemann in The Promised Land. “blacks still sometimes call the South Side "North Mississippi."
 Old-timers used to joke that if you stood at 35th and State Street long enough, you'll meet all the people that you've known in Alabama.

 Many of the great literary works today classed as African American are in fact about Southerners, even when the works are not set there.
 Among them are Richard Wright’s Native Son, a story set in Chicago, but whose subject was a Mississippi youth, and Gwendolyn Brooks’s De Witt Williams (“He was born in Alabama./He was bred in Illinois./He was nothing but a/Plain black boy.”

-The number of southern businesspeople and ministers in black Chicago is beyond counting.
+The number of Southern businesspeople and ministers in black Chicago is beyond counting.
 (James Grossman reports that by 1919, approximately two-thirds of all black-owned businesses in Chicago were operated by recent migrants from the South.)
-The musicians who migrated to Chicago from the South (mostly New Orleans) are well known—Jelly Roll Morton, King Oliver, and Louis Armstrong chief among the early jazz players.
+The musicians who migrated to Chicago from the South (mostly New Orleans) are well known—Jelly Roll Morton, King Oliver, and Louis Armstrong, to count only early jazz players.
 Critic Arnold Sundgaard in the 1950s noted that Chicago’s South Side during the 1920s was Storyville on a much larger scale, “and because of this the New Orleans music continued an unbroken development there.”

 Music is hardly the only sphere in which the sun in Chicago, as it were, rose in the South.
 Virtually all the Chicago African Americans who enjoyed renown in the wider world were southern-born.
 Jesse Jackson is a South Carolinan, Chicago’s first black alderman and later the first black congressman elected from a northern district, Oscar DePriest, immigrated from Alabama.
 From Virginia came Charles Spurgeon Johnson, the sociologist who coauthored The Negro in Chicago (1922) and later was named president of Fisk University.
 Arkansas was the birthplace of the late John H. Johnson, the millionaire publisher of Ebony and Jet magazines.
 John Jones, little remembered today but the first African American to hold elective office in Illinois, came here from North Carolina.
 Among the many Mississippians who found fame in Chicago are Oprah Winfrey, Richard Wright, Ida B. Wells, and Walter Payton.
 George gave the city William Dawson, for many years the only black Congressman, Olympic gold-medalist and politician Ralph Metcalfe, Defender publisher Robert S. Abbott, and black separatist and Nation of Islam founder Elijah Muhammed.